SimonBrazell/sunrise-sunset/README.md

 # Sunset Shutdown

-A service that schedules an OS (Windows) shutdown at sunset.
+A script that schedules an OS (Windows) shutdown at sunset.

 ## Use Case